List of multiple discoveries

-Historians and sociologists have remarked the occurrence, in science, of "multiple independent discovery".
+Historians and sociologists have remarked the occurrence in science of "multiple independent discovery".
 Robert K. Merton defined such "multiples" as instances in which similar discoveries are made by scientists working independently of each other.
 "Sometimes", writes Merton, "the discoveries are simultaneous or almost so; sometimes a scientist will make a new discovery which, unknown to him, somebody else has made years before."

-Commonly cited examples of multiple independent discovery are the 17th-century independent formulation of calculus by Isaac Newton and Gottfried Wilhelm Leibniz; the 18th-century discovery of oxygen by Carl Wilhelm Scheele, Joseph Priestley, Antoine Lavoisier and others; and the theory of the evolution of species, independently advanced in the 19th century by Charles Darwin and Alfred Russel Wallace.
+Commonly cited examples of multiple independent discoveries are the independent formulation of calculus by Isaac Newton and Gottfried Wilhelm Leibniz in the 17th century; the independent discovery of oxygen by Carl Wilhelm Scheele, Joseph Priestley, Antoine Lavoisier and others in the 18th century; and the theory of the evolution of species by natural selection, which was independently proposed by Charles Darwin and Alfred Russel Wallace in the 19th century.

 Multiple independent discovery, however, is not limited to such famous historic instances.
-Merton believed that it is multiple discoveries, rather than unique ones, that represent the common pattern in science.
+Merton believed that multiple discoveries in science are more commonly the rule rather than the exception: the discovery or elucidation of novel ideas or technologies by multiple people working independently represents a "common" pattern in science, while unique discoveries, on the contrary, are relatively rare.
 Merton contrasted a "multiple" with a "singleton"—a discovery that has been made uniquely by a single scientist or group of scientists working together.

-The distinction may blur as science becomes increasingly collaborative.
+Others have observed that this distinction may blur as science becomes increasingly collaborative.

-A distinction is drawn between a discovery and an invention, as discussed for example by Bolesław Prus.
+A distinction is sometimes drawn between a discovery and an invention, as discussed for example by Bolesław Prus.
 However, discoveries and inventions are inextricably related, in that discoveries lead to inventions, and inventions facilitate discoveries; and since the same phenomenon of multiplicity occurs in relation to both discoveries and inventions, this article lists both multiple discoveries and multiple inventions.